Harshitiitgn/Sukoon-App/README.md

 **CS 435 — Human Computer Interaction**

 ## Group Members
-- Member 1
+- Teesha Saluja
-- Member 2
+- Mrugank Patil
-- Member 3
+- Harshit
-- Member 4
+- Diraj Naik

 ---

-## 📌 Project Overview
+## Project Overview

 **Sukoon** is a mobile + backend system designed to support elderly individuals in their daily lives.
 The app focuses on: